-The Syracuse Poster Project, founded in 2001, brings together community poets and Syracuse University artists to create an annual series of illustrated poetry posters.
+The Syracuse Poster Project, founded in 2001, brings together community poets and artists to create an annual series of illustrated poetry posters.

 The process begins with a call for poetry.
 Over the summer, the project solicits the three-line form of poetry known as haiku.
-Poets submit work about the downtown, the city at large, or the nearby countryside.
-Each year, approximately 30 poets participate, each submitting up to five haiku.
+Poets submit work about downtown, the city at large or the nearby countryside.
+Each year, approximately 100 poets participate, each submitting up to three haiku.
+(Browse the landmarks and locales that have resulted in posters by clicking on the interactive map at the left.)

 The posters reach the community in three ways: